Vincent-Ambrose/Vincent-Ambrose/README.md

 ### Hi, I'm Vicente, an aerospace engineer who fell in love with Data Science.
 Glad to have you here!

-- 🔭 I’m currently working as a System Engineer on navy boat but giving my free time to this new interest
+- 🔭 I’m currently working as a System Engineer on navy boat and giving my free time to this new interest
 - 🌱 I’m currently learning Machine Learning
 - 👯 I’m looking to collaborate on Entry Level project
 - 💬 Ask me about Aeronautics and Aerospace.
 I hold a MSc in it.